-- Submit official transcripts showing completion of secondary education from an institution that is equivalent to an accredited secondary school in the United States.
+- Submit official transcripts showing completion of secondary and post-secondary education from an institution that is equivalent to an accredited secondary and post-secondary school in the United States.
 All transcripts must be translated into English.

 - Provide notarized documentation of financial resources verifying sufficient funds to cover all living expenses, tuition, and fees for each year of study.

 International students are required to be enrolled for a minimum of 12 credit hours each semester.

 To be eligible for transfer to Cleveland Community College, international students must have completed one semester at the institution that issued the I-20.
 Transfer students must provide an official transcript and a VISA clearance form completed by the institution from which they are transferring.